2.6 Domain Map for Study Planning

 • NCOSI, NCST, civil-service, and agency-written formats overlap most in reading, problem solving, written communication, and professional judgment.

-• NCOSI adds a named behavioral-orientation measure with stress tolerance, interpersonal ability, teamwork, assertiveness, and ethics or integrity domains.
+• The NCOSI adds a 42-item behavioral-orientation measure (stress tolerance, interpersonal ability, teamwork, assertiveness, ethics/integrity) that the NCST does not name.

-• A domain map should be updated whenever the agency notice names a different vendor, local packet, or civil-service rule.
+• Update the domain map whenever the agency notice names a different vendor, packet, or civil-service rule — keep each format's facts separate.

 Compare Formats Without Merging Them